rvhonorato/news-ticker/README.md

 classification.
 The filter works best with models that can respond with short, deterministic output.

-To use the default model (`llama3.2:3b`), ensure it's pulled in Ollama:
+Make sure the model is pulled in Ollama before using it:

 ```sh
 ollama pull llama3.2:3b